This article was going to see the world a long time ago…

 All right, guys, time to make our move.

-So know that every insurance company needs to take action today to figure out how blockchain technology can impact the way they do business today and in the future.
+So know that every insurance company needs to take action today to figure out how blockchain technology can impact the way they do business now and in the future, as well as ultimately find out how to improve the claims process for both the in-house and customers’ benefit.

 And of course, if you have any questions,